Kitware/QuickView/docs/setup/for_end_users.md

    macOS users with Apple Silicon chips should download `QuickView_{version}_aarch64.dmg`, and those with Intel chips should download a `*_x64.dmg` file.

-2. **Important** for intermediate releases with 3-digit version numbers (e.g., 1.0.1): After the download, use the following command in Terminal to unblock the app for macOS:
+2. **Important** for intermediate releases with three-part version numbers (e.g., 1.0.1): After the download, use the following command in Terminal to unblock the app for macOS:
    ```